mikelove/alevin2bioc/vignettes/alevin2bioc.knit.md

 ## Add cell annotations

-Cell annotations were generated using *Seurat* [@seurat].
+Cell annotations were already generated using *Seurat* [@seurat].
 The script is saved in this package in `inst/scripts/seurat.R`.
+Here we will use them for size factor estimation and for visualization.

 ```r
 ids <- readRDS(file.path(extdata, "idents.rds"))
 top10 <- read.csv(file.path(extdata, "top10.csv"))
 ```

+We subset to the cells that we have IDs for, and attach the labels in the correct order:

 ```r